adityabhatkar/egen-be-challenge/README.md

 Run the com.aditya.myProject.ApplicationLoader class To run APIs please follow above instructions for each API

+Implementation
-Value of base weight is consumed from the application.properties file
+Value of base weight is consumed from the application.properties file Check for under and over weight metrics is achieved using EasyRules.
+MongoDB is integrated using Morphia
+Unites cases are written for different scenarios